-In this article we aim to provide the most comprehensive information on BSA Bottom Brackets online.
+In this article we provide the most comprehensive information about BSA Bottom Brackets online.

 A continually expanding range of bottom bracket standards, especially in the last 15-20 years has overly complicated the simple task of getting a bike’s cranks rotating.

 We make the case that the BSA bottom bracket is the cheapest, most effective bottom bracket design.
 Ever!
-We’ve had it almost from the times bikes were invented, and look forward to it enduring well into the future.
+Cyclists have relied on it from the very first edition of Starley’s safety bike, and it’s likely to endure for decades to come.

 QUICK LINKS to SECTIONS

 - The Modern Form of the BSA BB

 - How Do You Know if Your Bottom Bracket is Italian or English?

 - How Do You Install (& Remove) a BSA Bottom Bracket